tsgates/arch-wiki-markdown/wiki/Fan_Speed_Control.md

 modules are loaded dictate the order in which the needed symlinks for hwmon get created.
-In other words, using the lm_sensors.service causes inconsistencies boot-to-boot which will render the configuration file for fancontrol worthless for a consistency point of view.
+In other words, using the lm_sensors.service causes inconsistencies boot-to-boot which will render the configuration file for fan control worthless for a consistency point of view.

 For more, see this thread:
 https://bbs.archlinux.org/viewtopic.php?pid=1251766